-Nikola Tesla is one of history’s great inventors and his work has captured the imaginations of the generations who’ve come after him, living in the world he helped build.
-As the holder of more than 270 patents in 27 countries—including 112 in the US alone—Tesla rightfully earned his place in history, but not every invention of Tesla made it to production.
-With that in mind, we combed through the records and found 7 of Tesla’s most substantial inventions that never got built.
+Nikola Tesla is one of history’s greatest inventors, whose work has captured the imaginations of the generations living in the world he helped to build.
+As the holder of more than 270 patents in 27 countries—including 112 in the US alone—Tesla rightfully earned his place in history.
+However, not every one of Tesla's inventions made it to production.
+With that in mind, we combed through the records and found seven of Tesla’s most eccentric inventions that were never built.

 Wireless Energy Transmission

-Morgan balked at the electricity transmission scheme and refused to fund the rest of the project, which Tesla had to abandon in 1906, tearing down Wardenclyffe Tower a decade later in 1917.
+Morgan balked at the cost of the electricity transmission scheme and refused to fund the rest of the project, which Tesla had to abandon in 1906, tearing down Wardenclyffe Tower a decade later in 1917.

 Supersonic Airships Powered by Ground-Based, Wireless Electrical Towers